nurifudayl/nurifudayl.github.io/_pages/about.md

 My training in political science began at **Galatasaray University**, where I developed a sustained interest in political theory and the history of modern political thought.
 During my undergraduate studies, an exchange period at the **Université du Québec à Montréal** allowed me to deepen my engagement with Hannah Arendt, Karl Marx, Friedrich Nietzsche, and Michel Foucault.
 From this period onward, my work has been animated by a central question: how is political authority constituted and justified, and how does it transform the conditions of collective freedom?

-This question first took shape in my undergraduate thesis, *The Dismantlement of Freedom and Morality: State Domination in Arendt’s Political Realm*.
+This question first took shape in my undergraduate thesis, *The Dismantlement of Freedom and Morality: State Domination on Political Sphere in Arendt*.
 Drawing on Arendt’s distinction between political action and domination, I examined how the expansion of state power can erode the conditions of political freedom and responsibility.
 This project marked the beginning of a broader inquiry into the historical forms through which political power is legitimized and contested.

 I pursued this inquiry at the **École normale supérieure de Lyon**, where I completed a master’s degree in **History of Political Thought** with the support of the Ampère Excellence Scholarship and the French government’s Eiffel Scholarship.
 My master’s thesis, *Governing Justice: Conceptions of Government and Justice in Nizam al-Mulk*, turned to a premodern corpus centered on the *Siyasatnama*.
 This shift did not represent a departure from my earlier concerns; rather, it allowed me to historicize them by examining how authority and government were understood and justified within a political language organized around justice and order.